Domestic Violence Advocacy

 Support Group Guidelines

 Respect and confidentiality are of utmost importance, even in a public space.
-Who you see, what you hear, and how you feel about those things, should remain within the safety of the group.
-Our support groups are an inclusive space and all are welcome.
-No acts of discrimination of any kind will be tolerated by participants or staff.
+Who you see, what you hear, and how you feel about those things should remain within the safety of the group.

 - No verbal, mental, or physical violence.